 Vandermeersch suggests Amsterdam would have reverted back to a provincial town, but that seems unlikely.
 Not only had it become the center of Northern European trade; it was now the financial capital of Europe.

-But no doubt it would have had to share the crown of Antwerp, which was favorably situated at the mouth of the Belgian river system.
+But no doubt it would have had to share the crown with Antwerp, which was favorably situated at the mouth of the Belgian river system.
 Its proximity to France could have created more opportunities for trade, whereas the Amsterdam-dominated Netherlands became highly dependent on Germany in later centuries.
 Belgium took full advantage of the Second Industrial Revolution in the nineteenth century, when the Netherlands fell behind.
 During the Belle Époque, Antwerp could easily have become the richest and most cosmopolitan city of the Low Countries — and perhaps Western Europe.